The United Nations 26th Conference of the Parties (COP26) took place in Glasgow, Scotland in November of 2021.

 President – Polar Educators International

-In addition to our COP26 delegates, we are sending three youth delegates to the Conference of Youth (COY16), in collaboration with Outrider Foundation.
-COY16 occurs in the days before the COP conference, where a global youth statement or a youth policy document will be submitted to the UN Climate Change Conference through the COP Presidency, centering input from youth of all nationalities and backgrounds, including Indigenous and non-country affiliated groups.
+In addition to our COP26 delegates, we sent two youth delegates to the Conference of Youth (COY16), in collaboration with Outrider Foundation.
+COY16 occurred in the days before the COP conference, where a global youth statement or a youth policy document will be submitted to the UN Climate Change Conference through the COP Presidency, centering input from youth of all nationalities and backgrounds, including Indigenous and non-country affiliated groups.

 The New School-New York